Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 - Skin redness, often in a wedge-shaped pattern

 A fever is really the hallmark of mastitis.
 If you have plugged ducts and you have a fever, you probably have mastitis.
 You don’t have the flu.
 The perpetrator is usually the bacteria staphylococcus aureus (i.e., staph), which enters your system through the nipple or a skin lesion.
-Your doctor will prescribe an antibiotic, although it can go away on its own (mine did).
+Your doctor will likely prescribe an antibiotic, although it can go away on its own (mine did).
 Delayed or inadequate treatment may lead to the formation of an abscess within the breast.
 An abscess is… you don’t want to know.
 Google it.
 It’s gnarly and you don’t want it.
 Don’t delay in talking to your doctor.

 Next: Postpartum Depression